 All On My Mind teachers are provided a comprehensive 24-hour accredited training and a corresponding manual with necessary theoretical and practical information about delivering the curriculum.
 The training and manual aim to support successful implementation of the curriculum, including foundational knowledge, skills, and attitudes related to mental health literacy and social and emotional learning.
 The training focuses on topics such as mental health and mental health problems, the key role of teachers in the program, principles of mental health literacy and social and emotional learning, self-care tools, pedagogical skills important for delivering the curriculum, and theoretical and developmental background.

 Mental Health Literacy

-MHL is the knowledge and skills necessary to pursue positive mental health, it increases people’s resilience and control over their mental health and ability to cope with the stressors in life.
+MHL is the knowledge and skills necessary to pursue positive mental health.
+It increases people’s resilience and control over their mental health and ability to cope with the stressors and challenges in life.
 Integrating MHL into daily situations enhances appropriate help-seeking behavior.